epistoteles/Modergator/.github/README.md

 ## 💡 How To Use

 In order to interact with the bot, a Telegram account is needed.
 For instructions on how to create an account see: https://telegram.org/.
 To find the bot, search for @modergator_bot in the search bar.
-You can then either interact directly with the bot or add the bot to a group by writing a message.
+You can then either interact directly with the bot by writing a message or add the bot to a group.
 Every message you or members of the group send are analyzed anonymously for potential hate speech or offensive language.
-If this case occurs, you will get a message from the bot.
+If this case occurs you will get a message from the bot.
 A score is calculated for the messages indicating how certain the classification is.
 The score is between 0 (not sure at all) and 1 (very, very sure).
 In case you disagree with the classification, you can type /poll and you and the other group members can vote and discuss their classification.

 You don't want the bot to process your messages?
 Just type /optout and your messages will be ignored.
 You changed your mind?
 With /optin you can give access to the processing again.